 |2021 Date||July 12, 2021|

-Orangeman's Day History
+Orangemen's Day History

-Orangeman’s day is typically celebrated by Irish or Scottish descendants of the Protestant faith.
+Orangemen’s day is typically celebrated by Irish or Scottish descendants of the Protestant faith.
 It is a provincial holiday and is celebrated annually on July 12th.

 Orangemen's Day Top Events and Things to Do